heyjianjing/eliu_summer_2024/README.md

 ### Part `three`: how far can we go with weight-space view?

 `17`
-* Problem with data-dependent virtual samples from eigendecomposition
+* Need to for data independent virtual samples
+* Random features
-* Concept of random Fourier features (`notes_09`) as data-independent virtual samples
+* Random Fourier features (RFFs)
-* Implement Bayesian kernel regression from `13` using random Fourier features to avoid correction of prediction variance
+* Matrix notation
+* Dot product of RFFs to approximate RBF kernel function

 ### Notes

 `notes_01`